woof-software/compound-streamer/README.md

 The deployment is performed via `deployStreamer` function of StreamerFactory.
 Make sure to prepare all the necessary parameters which include:

 - `_streamingAsset` and `_nativeAsset`.
 Make sure that these are valid ERC-20 tokens.
 - `_streamingAssetOracle` and `_nativeAssetOracle`.
-Streamer is designed to work with the Chainlink Price Feeds which return price in USD, however, Steamer can work with any oracles which support AggregatorV3Interface and return the price in USD.
+Streamer is designed to work with the Chainlink Price Feeds which return price in USD, however, Streamer can work with any oracles which support AggregatorV3Interface and return the price in USD.
 - `_returnAddress`, `_recipient`.
 Ensure that these are valid addresses which are entitled to receive ERC-20 tokens. `_recipient` should be able to call the function `claim()` of the Streamer.
 - `_nativeAssetStreamingAmount`.
 An amount of Native asset to be streamed.
 This value should have number of decimals equal to the number of decimals in Native Asset.
 - `_slippage`.
 A slippage parameter used to reduce the price of the streaming asset.
 For example, to set slippage to 0.5% use 5e5.